-SBA 7(a) Loans vs. SBA Microloans
+SBA 7(a) Loans vs. SBA Microloans: How to Decide

 There are numerous types of SBA small business loans, but in this post we’re going to focus on 7(a) Loans and Microloans.
 The SBA loan that’ll make the most sense for your business will depend on your business’ size, goals, and current financial situation.

 What is the Difference Between SBA 7(a) Loans and SBA Microloans?

 In general, 7(a) Loans are the most “standard” type of loan that the SBA offers.

 Use of Funds: These loans can be used for numerous purposes including,